JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

     - Paper: Any capacity ≥ items/max_load.
     - Ours: Power‑of‑two (e.g. 2048) to make mod a bitmask.

-5. Error Handling
-    - We treat "already present" as a success on `cf_insert`.
-If you want strict "no dupes", you'd add a `table_lookup` before inserting.

-6. Resize / Dynamic Scaling
+5. Resize / Dynamic Scaling
     - We don't support growing or shrinking.
 Real systems may need a "rehash to bigger table" path once load > 95%.

 ## Limitations and Considerations